create a folder for our project

 ]

-We made things a bit prettier by using templates, which are HTML files we could add some code to.
-For example, we used the following for the index view
+We can manage our frontend by using templates, which are HTML files we can add some code to.
+For example, we can use the following for the index view and place it in polls/templates/index.html

 <ul>